go-acme/lego/docs/content/advanced/hooks.md

 ## Pre-Hook

-The hook is executed only when the certificates are effectively renewed or created.
+This hook is executed, before the creation or the renewal, in cases where a certificate will be effectively created/renewed.

 {{< tabs groupid="usage-examples" >}}
 {{% tab title="Classic Way" %}}